tanbirs1709/Pixel-star-fork/changelogs/veux.md

 - No Heating issues were found in testing
 - Clean flash is recommended
 - Display section in settings crashes.
 Don't repetedly report the same bug.

+# November Update(23-11-2024) :
+- Switched to @Takixamru's Trees
+- Kanged Carrier Config From Nothing
+- Dolby Does Present But Dirac is there
+- Ships with paimon kernel
+- ClearAudio has an easter egg
+- Upgrade to latest sources
+- Kernel Upreved To - 5.4.282
+- Fixed Flickering in 90HZ In some display panels
+- Assume the panel is OLED
+- KernelSU is not present in the kernel

 # October Update(18-10-2024) :
 - Bring back wallpaper zooming